-Case Study: HRZN iGaming Platform by New Age Solutions
+Case Study: HRZN iGaming Platform

 In this post, we feature a Q&A with Ievgenii Shepeliuk at New Age Solutions, a division of Axios Holding that builds a B2B iGaming platform.
 Ievgenii started at New Age Solutions almost 4 years ago as a software developer, in recent years has been shifting more towards DevOps and operations, and is currently the acting CTO for New Age.
 Founded four years ago, the New Age platform has been in production for three years and serving businesses with their platform.

 Last year we looked at the industry and community momentum around Kubernetes and our own growth and decided to migrate our platform to Kubernetes from Docker Swarm.
 Our platform is an event driven microservice application with over 100 microservices.
 As part of this migration, we also had to re-evaluate areas of our stack to work in a Kubernetes environment.
 The API gateway was one of those areas as we needed a solution that integrated better with Kubernetes and can handle our scale.
 We have about five million business transactions a day and each transaction equals one to two hits to the API gateway.

 “We chose Gloo as our API gateway for our platform migration to Kubernetes for its robust features, Kubernetes-native architecture, and technical vision with the integration of WebAssembly.
 The documentation and active community make it easy to get started and provide a lot of help and support for end users like us.”

 We started the migration to Kubernetes in June 2019 and went to production in December with Kubernetes using Kong, our previous API gateway.
 In the new year, we started an evaluation for Kubernetes native API gateways that led us to Gloo.